 We the Nuclear Free North

-Plans are being made and studies conducted into burying highly radioactive nuclear fuel waste in the heart of Northwestern Ontario – on Treaty 3 lands – in “Sunset Country”.
-The Nuclear Waste Management Organization (NWMO) has revised the siting decision date to 2024.
+The Nuclear Waste Management Organization (NWMO) has made its siting decision, and stated its intention to bury highly radioactive nuclear fuel waste in the heart of Northwestern Ontario – on Treaty #3 lands – in “Sunset Country”.
+Read more HERE.

 Who we are

-We the Nuclear Free North is an alliance of people and groups opposed to transporting and then burying all of Canada’s nuclear fuel waste in Northwestern Ontario.
+We the Nuclear Free North is an alliance of people and groups opposed to transporting, burying and abandoning all of Canada’s nuclear fuel waste in Northern Ontario.
 Read more.

 The issue

 Canada’s nuclear industry makes up the members of the Nuclear Waste Management Organization (NWMO).
-The NWMO is studying the possibility of burying all of Canada’s nuclear fuel waste in one of two Ontario locations.
-One potential location is an area 40 km west of Ignace.
-If the plan goes through, an estimated 100,000 tonnes of highly radioactive nuclear fuel waste would be shipped to the selected site, repackaged and buried.
+The NWMO has chosen a location is just south of the TransCanada Highway, between Ignace and Dryden in NW Ontario, to bury an abandon all of Canada’s nuclear fuel waste.
+If the plan proceeds, an estimated 100,000 tonnes of highly radioactive nuclear fuel waste would be shipped to the selected site, repackaged, buried, and abandoned by 2188.
 Learn more about the nuclear waste abandonment issue.

 You can help